dougeby/IntuneDocs/intune/intune-graph-apis.md

     using System.Net.Http;
     ```

-5. Add a method to create the authorization HTTP Header:
+5. Add a method to create the authorization header:

     ``` csharp
     private static async Task<string> GetAuthorizationHeader()